Azure/bicep-types-az/generated/search/microsoft.search/2020-08-01/types.md

 ### Properties
 * **id**: string (ReadOnly): Fully qualified resource ID for the resource.
 Ex - /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/{resourceProviderNamespace}/{resourceType}/{resourceName}
 * **name**: string (ReadOnly): The name of the resource
-* **properties**: [SharedPrivateLinkResourceProperties](#sharedprivatelinkresourceproperties): Describes the properties of an existing Shared Private Link Resource managed by the Azure Cognitive Search service.
+* **properties**: [SharedPrivateLinkResourceProperties](#sharedprivatelinkresourceproperties): Describes the properties of a Shared Private Link Resource managed by the Azure Cognitive Search service.
 * **type**: string (ReadOnly): The type of the resource.
 E.g. "Microsoft.Compute/virtualMachines" or "Microsoft.Storage/storageAccounts"

 ## SharedPrivateLinkResourceProperties